Async Payjoin (BIP 77, V2)

 All requests made to the directory by the sender or receiver are done using OHTTP, so that the directory doesn't know any of their identifying metadata.
 OHTTP is explained below.

-At a high level (and omitting some important detail), a Payjoin v2 transaction takes the following steps:
+A Payjoin v2 transaction takes the following steps:

 Each message between Sender/Receiver client and Directory happens over OHTTP to protect metadata.